dejan2609/tutorial-swarm-storm/README.md

 # Whalenado: A Tutorial on Deploying Apache Storm with Docker Swarm

 For our upcoming **query caching and continuous query** features, we rely on [Apache Storm](http://storm.apache.org/) for low-latency data processing.
 Several projects have dedicated themselves to enabling multi-server Storm deployments on top of Docker (e.g. [wurstmeister/storm-docker](https://github.com/wurstmeister/storm-docker) or [viki-org/storm-docker](https://github.com/viki-org/storm-docker)), but scaling beyond server-limits always seems to make things complicated.
 Since scalability and ease-of-operation is key for our deployment, we have adopted Docker Swarm from the beginning and are very happy with how smoothly everything is humming along.
 With this tutorial, we'd like to share our experiences, raise your interest in **Baqend Real-Time API** we'll be releasing soon and ultimately increase the hype for Docker Swarm (because it is just awesome!) :-)

-Both the tutorial with all resources and the Docker image we use to deploy Storm in production are available under the very permissive *Chicken Dance License v0.2*:

-- **baqend/storm Docker image** at [Docker Hub](https://hub.docker.com/r/baqend/storm/) and [GitHub](https://github.com/Baqend/docker-storm)
-- **tutorial with scripts etc.** at [GitHub](https://github.com/Baqend/tutorial-swarm-storm)

 ## What we are going to do